nbrandolino/syscall-injector/README.md

 ## About

-Written in C, this program allows a super-user to inject various syscalls into running Linux services.
-This is done to test how services and binaries react.
+Written in C, this program allows a super-user to inject any type of Linux system call into any running process.
+This is done to test how systems and their services react.

 Requirements